TiagoPereira001/Desenvolvimento_app_individual/README.md

 Este projeto é para fins educativos.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Here is the exact translation of your README.md into English, maintaining the structure, formatting, and technical terminology suitable for a GitHub repository.

 🚗 Bomba & Ficha - Intelligent Vehicle Manager
 Note: Final project developed for the Mobile Device Programming course.